 I have studied with various teachers, from both contemporary shamanism and have also travelled widely visiting and learning with indigenous elders across the world.

 This training is ongoing and for the past seven years I have worked closely with the Wixarika (Huichol) nation of northern central Mexico, hosting many senior Marakames (shamans) as they have shared their ceremonies, culture and medicine with Europeans for the first time in their history.
 I have travelled to the communities and received the enormous privilege of pilgrimaging and undergoing ceremony at their sacred sites, some that have never hosted westerners before.
 The friendship and teaching from this alliance has influenced and moved my work forward in many profound ways.

 All these teachings have led me to understand the importance of listening to and honouring the land as we re-introduce these ancient arts and practices into our modern world.
 This involves stepping out of the 'classroom' or 'workshop' room and the security of our minds, and into the wildnerness of nature, and the mystery and wisdom of our bodies and hearts.
 Through listening and connecting to the land we then naturally connect with our ancestors and the spirits, for this is where their presence is strongest.
 This also helps us to re-balance and connect to the true essence of ourselves, bringing personal and collective healing.

 I have worked full time as a Shamanic healer and teacher for fourteen years, cultivating and grounding my experiences, whilst learning so much more along the way.
-Outside of shamanism I have followed a varied path including working for Friends of the Earth, as a professional actor and am a published poet.
+Outside of shamanism I have followed a varied path including working for Friends of the Earth, The Prince’s Trust, as a professional actor and am a published poet.
 I am also a practising Astrologer and tarot reader.

 I am fortunate to have had my work documented in the national press, including magazines: Sacred Hoop, Natural Health, Kindred Spirit, Soul & Spirit etc and local and BBC radio.